awsdocs/amazon-cloudsearch-developer-guide/doc_source/searching-dynamodb-data.md

 # Searching DynamoDB Data with Amazon CloudSearch<a name="searching-dynamodb-data"></a>

-You can specify a DynamoDB table as a source when configuring indexing options or uploading data to a search domain through the console or command line tools\.
+You can specify a DynamoDB table as a source when configuring indexing options or uploading data to a search domain through the console or AWS CLI\.
 This enables you to quickly set up a search domain to experiment with searching data stored in DynamoDB database tables\.

 To keep your search domain in sync with changes to the table, you can send updates to both your table and your search domain, or you can periodically load the entire table into a new search domain\.